pytorch/xla/docs/source/features/scan.md

   return scan_layers(self.layers, hidden_states)
 ```

-You may train this decoder model by running
+You can train this decoder model by running the following command from the root
+directory of a `pytorch/xla` source checkout.

 ```sh
 python3 examples/train_decoder_only_base.py scan.decoder_with_scan.DecoderWithScan
 ```

-from the root directory of a `pytorch/xla` source checkout.

 ## `scan` example

-[`scan`][scan] takes a combine function and applies that function over leading
+[`scan`][scan] takes a combine function and applies that function over the leading
 dimension of tensors while carrying along state:

 ```python